Kit2345/match2game/ReadMe.md

 (Then add conditional of comparing and scoring) -> match = +1 point.
 (Game board resets) -> scores carry over.
-(Add pause if wanted before it automatically revert unless click before) -> wouldnt affect state, only cosmetic (Add other cosmetics?)
+(Add pause if wanted before it automatically revert unless click before) -> wouldnt affect state, only cosmetic (Add other cosmetics?) -> maybe more visually obvious that the cards matched.

 ### MVP 2

 - As above but also:
 - Score counter that adds one each time a pair is found
-- Start button to click before the cards are 'dealt' onscreen
+- Start button to click before the cards are 'dealt' onscreen -> still to do.

 Task:
 If not already done, then add state for running total/score